Raspurrin/so_long/README.md

 - Make different levels.
 - A scoreboard.
 - A blog post/tutorial about the project.
-- Make additions to the MLX42 wiki.
+- Additions to the MLX42 wiki.